Our pipes

 You're also responsible for protecting any of our pipes and fittings that are on your land, and you must let us enter your property if we need to maintain or repair any part of the water, wastewater or stormwater systems.

-To find out more about what you need to maintain, read Your responsibilities when connected to our services.
+Find out more about your responsibilities when connected to our services.

 We're responsible for our pipes (all the pipes, channels and structures that provide services to you) and the water meter on your property.
 We may have other assets on your property that we also have to maintain.